Copan man, 28, dies in crash late Sunday

-A fatal crash late Sunday in Washington County remains under investigation, according to Oklahoma Highway Patrol.
+A Copan man was killed in a single-vehicle crash in Washington County late Sunday, the Oklahoma Highway Patrol reported.

-The driver was pronounced dead at the scene.
-He was not wearing a seat belt, troopers said in a preliminary crash report.
-No further details were provided.
+He was not wearing a seat belt and was pronounced dead at the scene, troopers said in a preliminary crash report.

 As fatal crashes rise, OHP says most are preventable: 'People are driving too fast for those roadways'